SAT grammar can be a daunting experience for the most fluent students, leave alone for

 Over the years that I have taught the SAT Writing, and from my own GMAT experience ( I

-have scored 99 percentile in GMAT Verbal.
 See my score here), I have compiled this book to

 specifically help out students who want to score big on the SAT Writing section.